 If you have a puppy, you’ll need to know the basics of puppy feeding.
 Puppies are usually weaned at around six to seven weeks of age.
 Prior to weaning, from around two to three weeks, the puppies can be offered small amounts of puppy kibble made into a soft mush with warm water.
 From six weeks, owners should gradually reduce the liquid.
 All moistened food must be replaced on a regular basis so that it doesn’t spoil or go off.

-P to ensure they are consuming the correct balance of nutrients to grow big and strong.
+Puppies should be weaned onto specially formulated puppy food to ensure they are consuming the correct balance of nutrients to grow big and strong.
 Your puppy’s daily allowance of food should be divided into a number of small meals.
 For owners who are giving their puppy pouches, if the whole pouch is not used in one day, it can be refrigerated for use the next day.

 James Wellbeloved puppy pouches can be fed alone as a complete diet or fed alongside our dry puppy food or junior kibble.
 For a puppy feeding guide, you can visit the product page for detailed guidelines based on your puppy’s age and weight: